Yoga for a Body That’s Changed: A Therapeutic Approach for Women 50+

 Confidence-building, so yoga becomes a daily support rather than an intimidating challenge.

 This approach made yoga more accessible than it had ever been for me and—most importantly—effective.
 I no longer felt like I needed to “earn” my practice or perform or produce sweat to mark my success.
-Instead, this approach to yoga truly supports the body I live in, day to day.
+Instead, this approach to yoga truly supports the body I live in, day to day, and taught me how to experiences "feeling" where the healing was taking place.

 A Little and Often: How Daily Therapeutics Support Confidence and Change

-10-20-30 minutes of routine, intentional movement—a few therapeutic poses, mindful breathing, or self-myofascial release practiced daily—can be far more powerful than overloading your system with long, intense sessions less regularly.
+10-20-30 minutes of routine, intentional movement—a few therapeutic poses, mindful breathing, or self-myofascial release practiced daily or at least 3 times per week—can be far more powerful than overloading your system with long, intense sessions less regularly.

 The key is consistency, not complexity.
-Daily attention builds trust between your body and nervous system, creating real change over time.
+Daily attention builds potency with the practices, more confident application when real-time demands, and trust between your body and nervous system, creating real change over time.

 Living With a Changed Nervous System

 Change isn’t just about muscles, joints, or flexibility.
-Trauma, chronic illness, and stress rewire the nervous system.
+Trauma, chronic illness, and stress rewire the nervous system which intimately affects they way we move and feel in the world.

 I know what it’s like to live with a body that feels unpredictable.
 On some days, my body says “not today,” and I listen.
 Other days, I lean into breath-led movement and discover I can do more than I thought.